The Path from Survival Mode to Flourishing

 And without those roles pushing me forward, something else surfaced.

-Stress that had been accumulating for years.
+The unprocessed experiences that had been accumulating for years.

 I tried to start another business.
 I became more social, trying to rediscover who I was.